 Adopting from Foster Care

-Across the United States, there are nearly 114,000 children and teens waiting for permanency with a loving, nurturing family.
+Across the United States, there are more than 108,000 children and teens waiting for permanency with a loving, nurturing family.
 Get the facts and resources you need to decide if adopting a waiting child from foster care may be right for you.

 The majority of children and youth in the foster care system have suffered physical or emotional neglect or abuse and needed to be brought into care through no fault of their own.
 The foster care system exists to provide a temporary, stable, and home-like environment for these children who must be separated from their parents for their own safety and well-being.
 Foster care is intended to be a short-term solution; the goal for children in care is permanency – a permanent placement through reunification, kinship care, or adoption.
 If parental reunification is not possible, most children become available for adoption